 While I have great respect for Harari, I disagree with him on this point; I will write more on that soon.
-Here I just wanted to mention that his editorial reminds me of a certain literary passage which illustrates in a small but vivid way why traditional religious belief is crucial to society no matter what our present challenges are.
+Here I just wanted to mention that his editorial reminds me of a certain literary passage which illustrates in a small but vivid way why traditional religious belief is crucial to society no matter what its present challenges.
 The passage is from Cryptonomicon, an award-winning novel by sci-fi / speculative fiction author Neal Stephenson.

 A bit of context: protagonist Randy Waterhouse and his love interest Amy Shaftoe are on their way to a town where Randy once lived with his ex-girlfriend Charlene.
 Their purpose is to gather up some of Randy’s old belongings.
 Upon arrival, however, Randy finds that a number of his former acquaintances in the area are disdainful, judgmental, or outright hostile towards him because they believe he treated his ex-girlfriend poorly.
 The only locals who show him any kindness are Scott and Laura, both of whom (much to the reader’s amusement) are characterized as closet Christians in a highly liberal academic environment.
 Here’s the passage: